-Here’s what you need to know about the Interim “Final” Guidance released by the SBA late last week:
+Here’s what you need to know about the Interim “Final” Guidance on PPP Loan Forgiveness released by the SBA late last week:

 The bank that issued your Paycheck Protection Program loan will have 60 days after receipt of the PPP Loan Forgiveness Application (see John Warner’s blog post here) to submit a recommendation to the SBA as to the amount of loan forgiveness requested.
 The SBA then has 90 days after receipt of the application from your bank to conduct any further review.
 The SBA will then remit payment for the amount of loan forgiveness to your bank, which will in turn reduce the amount of your PPP loan as if you had made the payment yourself.